liuwenchao/shortsql/README.md

 ## Installation

-# Download
+1. Download or clone
-# Change Configuration File or just test with the default
+1. Change Configuration File or just test with the default

 ## Usage

-# Run it
+1. Run the script

 ## Contributing

 1. Fork it!
-2. Create your feature branch: `git checkout -b my-new-feature`
+1. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
+1. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
+1. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+1. Submit a pull request :D

 ## History